-Lowbrook Academy has a clear set of values and standards, and these will be upheld and demonstrated throughout all aspects of school life.
+Lowbrook Academy has a clear set of values and standards and these will be upheld and demonstrated throughout all aspects of school life.
 The school has a Behaviour Policy and Anti-Bullying Policy.

-The integrated curriculum built around citizenship and ethics and covers the following issues according to the age and stage of development of the pupils:
+The PSHE and RSE curriculum covers the following issues according to the age and stage of development of the pupils:

 - healthy and respectful relationships

 - what respectful behaviour looks like

 - gender roles, stereotyping, equality

 - body confidence and self-esteem

 - prejudiced behaviour

 - that sexual violence and sexual harassment is always wrong

 - addressing cultures of sexual harassment

+- consent